I made this post on how to make money with a blog for beginners to be jam-packed with awesome techniques you can use TODAY!

 After the post was finished and published, I emailed the affiliate manager with a link to my post.
 She loved it!
 Boom!
 Easy $25 into my Shareasale account.
 Guess you can say it was like my first sponsored post.

 These are a great way to make affiliate income with your blog.
 They are free for anyone to sign up and it’s an easy way to make extra cash or get gift cards.

-I’m earning money from blogging thanks to the post below which showcases some of the best survey sites to make extra money.
+I earned about $15 so far thanks to the post below which showcases some of the best survey sites to make extra money.

 I constantly share this post on Pinterest to get traffic.

 - FlexOffers (e.g. Swagbucks)

 - Shareasale (e.g. American Consumer Opinion)